virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

 NSH to behave as follows at NSH startup time:

-- NSH will create a read-only RAM disk (a ROM disk), containing a tiny ROMFS file system containing the following:
+- NSH will create a read-only RAM disk (a ROM disk), containing a tiny ROMFS filesystem containing the following:

     |--init.d/
          `-- rcS

    Where rcS is the NSH start-up script

-- NSH will then mount the ROMFS file system at /etc, resulting in:
+- NSH will then mount the ROMFS filesystem at /etc, resulting in:

    |--dev/
    |   `-- ram0